IISAS/DDNS-probe/README.md

 ## Probe test for Dynamic DNS service

-If the name of the service endpoint (given via "--endpoint-name" parameter) is "nsupdate", the probe will perform test for Dynamic DNS service.
+If the name of the service (given via "--endpoint-name" parameter) is "nsupdate", the probe will perform test for Dynamic DNS service.
 The probes will try to update IP address of the probe hostname to actual IP address of Nagios server.
 The probe hostname must be registered in the